Two men start running at each other with loaded pistols, ready to shoot!

 Unfortunately, I wasn’t able to find a digital copy.
 I did find a copy being sold on Amazon by a third-party seller.
 Apparently this seller bought old journal proceedings in bulk from the Bell Laboratories library after they closed down.
 I bought a copy, and according to the Amazon listing there are only 20-odd copies left.

 I thought about how many of these old papers might be lost to history with no digital record.
 It’s a shame, because the silent duel is a cool problem, absent from many books, and, prompted by my recent discussions, applicable to software!
 Rodrigo Restrepo in particular seems to have had no PhD students.
-He might be a faculty emeritus at the University of British Columbia studying mathematical biology, but I wasn’t able to locate a website (or even a photo!) to cross-check publications.
+He might be a faculty emeritus at the University of British Columbia (linke is now dead) studying mathematical biology, but I wasn’t able to locate a website (or even a photo!) to cross-check publications.
 If any UBC math faculty read this, perhaps they can provide more details about who Dr. Restrepo is.

 All of this culminated in the inevitable next steps.
 Buy the manuscript, re-typeset the paper in TeX, grok the theorem and the construction, put the paper on arXiv to make it accessible for the foreseeable future, and then use my newfound knowledge to corner the market on sheep futures once and for all!